-For instance, most asset values are impacted by movements in interest rates, hence these assets are all exposed to interest rate risk (often referred to as 'duration').
-Not all assets are equally exposed to interest rate risk, however: depending on their maturity and expected payouts, asset values are more or less influenced by movement in the rates of interest - ie, various assets 'load' more or less on the duration risk factor.
+For instance, most asset values are impacted by movements in interest rates, and therefore these assets are all exposed to interest rate risk - often referred to as "duration."
+Not all assets are equally exposed to interest rate risk, however - depending on their maturity and expected payouts, asset values are more or less influenced by movement in the rates of interest, that is, various assets "load" more or less on the duration risk factor.